bo-rai-cho/mastercard-challange/README.md

 * Sentence is a something which starts with a capital letter
 * Sentence is a something which ends with character '.' or '!' or '?'

-In this solution meaning "sentence" is the same but with 2 additional restriction:
+In this solution meaning "sentence" is the same but with 3 additional restriction:
-* starts with an english capital letter
+* starts with an english letter
 * ends with an english letter + character '.' or '!' or '?'
+* no longer than 3000 characters after normalization (avoid spaces).
+For example this " This    is a    sentence " is 18 length long sentence

 Examples: